StackDoubleFlow/QuestCore/README.md

-# BSQuestTemplate
+# Quest Core

-This is a simple template to help you get jumpstarted on modding BeatSaber
+This is a port of some peices of SongCore for the Quest version of Beat Saber.